Build Automation Systems That Don't Break at 2 AM

 What I've Seen Fail

 A financial company had a 100-node automation.
-Worked for 6 months.
+Worked for six months.
 Then QuickBooks changed one field name.
-Took 2 days to debug.
+Took two days to debug because nobody could trace which of the 100 nodes depended on that field.

-A client came to me with a 40-step Zapier.
+A client came to me with a 40-step Zapier workflow.
 Asked me to document it so they could maintain it.
 I couldn't.
-Rebuilt it as 5 separate automations.
+Rebuilt it as 5 separate automations with staging between each one.

 Another had a Make.com workflow handling 6 scenarios in one module.
-Perfect until scenario #7 appeared.
-Had to rewrite everything.
+Perfect until scenario 7 appeared.
+Had to rewrite everything, including the backend staging structure because the branching logic would keep evolving and was baked into a single flow instead of rules or independent handlers.

 The Platform Reality